bparanj/crystal/electronics/experiments/breadboard/breadboard.md

 - **Vertical Columns:** The dots in columns provide connection points for components, with left and right sections electrically isolated.
 - **Independent Sections:** Each column and power rail operates independently, allowing flexible circuit design.

-By understanding how breadboard connections are organized, you can efficiently assemble and modify circuits for prototyping and experimentation.
+By understanding how breadboard connections are organized, you can assemble and modify circuits for prototyping and experimentation.